FarmData2/FD2-School-Materials/08-FD2/08-FD2-Class-Notes.md

   - Find `harvest`
     - Find `createHarvestLog`
       - Look at parameters
+      - **need a plant asset**
+        - Don't have one but we have the uuid of the plant we want.
-      - need a plant asset
+        - And theres a function to get a plant asset if we provide the id (uuid).
-      - need a quantity
+      - **need a quantity**
+        - Don't have one but theres a function to get
     - Note these don't indicate `async`
+      - Bug in the documentation system...
       - But any function that accesses farmOS is `async`.
       - The docs just don't indicate it
         - Not sure why... its on the list to be fixed.